AlexTruongX/cs70-predict-final/README.md

 # CS70 Grade "Calculator"
 This program predicts the grade you need to score on the final when inputted your midterm score.

-Percentiles may vary slightly from semester to semester, so you ideally want to score a little bit above the lower bound to be safe.
-Ideally, the median between the lower and upper bound.
+Percentiles may vary slightly from semester to semester, so you want to score a little bit above the lower bound to be safe.
+Ideally, try to hit the median between the lower and upper bound.

-*Note: I'm not responsible for you failing to declare or if you cry about not getting the grade that the calculator said you would get.*
+*Disclaimer: I'm not responsible if you fail to declare or if you cry about not getting the grade that the calculator said you would get.
+I made this for myself out of pure anxiety to give myself some semblance of certainty.*

 ## Requirements
 1. Python 3